DataScienceSpecialization/courses/06_StatisticalInference/homework/hw2.md

 [1] 10.9
 ```

 --- &multitext

 Consider a uniform distribution.
 If we were to sample 100 draws from a
 a uniform distribution (which has mean 0.5, and variance 1/12) and take their
 mean, $\bar X$

-what is the approximate probability of getting as large as 0.51 or larger expressed to 3 decimal places?
+1. What is the approximate probability of getting as large as 0.51 or larger expressed to 3 decimal places?

 *** .hint
 Use the central limit theorem that says $\bar X \sim N(\mu, \sigma^2/n)$

 *** .explanation
 <span class="answer"> 0.365</span>